roytang/blog/content/posts/2009/05/alara-reborn-release.md

   </div>
 </div>

-After the debacle with last week&'s manabase during the prerelease, I was more conservative with the colors.
+After the debacle with last week's manabase during the prerelease, I was more conservative with the colors.
 I resisted the urge to go for the additional removal offered by red and [Terminate][1].
-[Lord of Extinction][2] and [Behemoth Sledge][3] were very tempting though, since they&'re outright bombs.
+[Lord of Extinction][2] and [Behemoth Sledge][3] were very tempting though, since they're outright bombs.

 My only two-drops were 2 [Grixis Grimblade][4]; based on some of my math analysis during the past week I would need at least 6-7 of each mana source for a 2-color card to have a 70% chance of being able to cast it on turns 2-3, so I went with 6 islands, 5 swamp and the borderpost.
-Between the [Jungle Shrine][5], the [Obelisk of Bant][6] and the [Wildfield Borderpost][7], I figured I had enough green sources to support the 2-card splash, especially since both cards don&'t need to be played early.
+Between the [Jungle Shrine][5], the [Obelisk of Bant][6] and the [Wildfield Borderpost][7], I figured I had enough green sources to support the 2-card splash, especially since both cards don't need to be played early.
 I put in plains for the remainder of the lands and felt quite satisfied with the mana.

 **Round 1**